laflynn23/107-Midterm/README.md

 My results:

+My competence levels were not consistent, with P5 and P6 consistently getting the highest Competence score (usually around 0.9).
+On the other hand, P9 was the least competence, with it recieving a D of .58.

+My Z values, or consensus answers, came out as:
+[0, 1, 1, 0, 1, 1, 1, 1, 1, 1, 1, 0, 1, 0, 1, 0, 0, 0, 0, 1] for each participant.

 AI Usage:
 Chat GPT was used in this assignment to help me bring the models referenced into code.
 It also helped with formatting this README into a professional looking structure.